-Chef Jason Peel Revitalizes Longtime Neighborhood Fave Diamond Head Market & Grill
+What Jason Peel Is Bringing to Diamond Head Market & Grill

 After he closed Nami Kaze last fall, Jason Peel’s intended break—to rest, regroup and reconnect with family and friends—didn’t last long.
-Within days, the chef and restaurateur resurfaced across town at Kelvin Ro’s Diamond Head Market & Grill with Scott and Shaun Motoda from his core team at Nami Kaze.
+Within days, the chef and restaurateur resurfaced across town at Kelvin Ro’s Diamond Head Market & Grill, bringing Scott and Shaun Motoda from his core team at Nami Kaze.

-Fluffy omelets, roast pork hash, ‘ahi and eggs: Peel’s first task was to bring back a popular breakfast service that had been on pause.
+Fluffy omelets, roast pork hash, ‘ahi and eggs: Peel’s first task was to bring back a popular breakfast service.
 While it’s only on weekends for now, breakfast is the first item on a menu of projects Peel is tackling.
+Two new dishes starting April 4 will be the first to showcase his creative style: a waffle topped with Mrs Cheng’s Tofu and eggplant drizzled with a buttery sweet-sour sauce, plus a Mountain View pork kim chee meatloaf loco moco.
 “It’s huge.
 It’s a bakery, it’s a market and a grill.
-And we’re adding on two, three other projects to it,” Peel says.
+And we’re adding on two, three other projects to it,” he says.
 “We’re trying to make sure it’s sustainable for a long time.”

-What else is coming?
-Catering, for one, and pop-up dinners Peel hopes to trial on the market’s rooftop starting in March.
+The omakase dinners will run on weekends with two seatings of about 14 people each night, Peel says.
+Catering is also in the works.
 Then there’s the farm—5 acres in East O‘ahu that Ro began leasing about four years ago.
 Peel will help develop its crops, farm tours and other programs, especially educational ones for students.

 Diamond Head Market & Grill, launched by Ro in 2002, brought a bistro sensibility to plate lunch and grab and go.
 His blueberry cream cheese scones, kalbi and balsamic-tinged portobello sandwiches are still bestsellers today.